Chinese Health Insurance for Expats Living in China

 To get the best of both worlds – the generous coverage of international insurance plans and the ease of use for a local plan – expats will often turn to policies with a strong focus on service.
 That includes policy apps that help you find a local hospital which accepts your coverage and companies that provide translation services and support.
 Other expats value rapid reimbursement terms as something important to consider when selecting an international medical plan to support your new expat life in China.

 Unlike other countries, there is no requirement to see a doctor or be registered with a clinic when you begin expat life in China.
 In fact, with good health and good luck, you might go a year or more without needing to see a doctor!
 However, familiarizing yourself with your neighborhood facilities before you actually need them is a smart idea.
 Local friends, colleagues, and other expats can help with regards to recommendations for a clinic and a pharmacy.
 They can also advise you on regional specific tips on maintaining good health while you’re living in China.
 Their tips might include where they buy their bottled water, the insiders’ scoop on air quality, and recommendations for which street food vendors to visit and those which are best avoided.

 Additional global health insurance advice in the following countries:

-- Health Care and Insurance for Internationals Living in France
+- Health Insurance for Internationals Living in France

-- Global Medical Insurance for Expats and Foreigners in Germany
+- International Health Insurance for Foreigners in Germany

-- UK Health Insurance Plans for Expatriates and Foreigners
+- UK International Health Insurance Plans for Expatriates